fuseraft/kiwi/docs/loops.md

 # Loops

-Astral supports the following kinds of loops.
+Kiwi supports the following kinds of loops.
 You can use the `break` keyword to exit a loop.
 You can use the `next` keyword to skip to the next iteration.

 ## Table of Contents
 1. [`while`](#while)